Mariëlle Paul: House of Representatives

 In the 2021 general election, she was placed 17th on the VVD's party list.
-Paul had previously served as member and vice chair of the board of the Amsterdam VVD.
+Paul had served as member and vice chair of the board of the Amsterdam VVD between 2017 and 2021.
 Her party won 34 seats, causing her to be elected.
 Paul received 2,633 preference votes and was sworn into the House of Representatives on 31 March 2021.
 She became her party's spokesperson for international trade, development aid, and macroeconomic policy, but her portfolio changed to primary and secondary education shortly after.
 Compensation for victims of the childcare benefits scandal was added later as well.
 Besides, Paul is part of the contact groups Germany, United Kingdom, and United States, and she is on the Committees for Education, Culture and Science; for European Affairs; for Finance; for Foreign Affairs; for Kingdom Relations (chair); and for Public Expenditure.
 She was one of her party's lijstduwers in Amsterdam in the 2022 municipal elections.

+When Khadija Arib left the House in late 2022, Paul took over as chair of a committee to pepare a parliamentary inquiry into the COVID-19 pandemic in the Netherlands in an acting capacity.
+Newspaper NRC reported in February 2023 that some members of the committee had demanded the departure of fellow members Pepijn van Houwelingen (FVD) Wybren van Haga (BVNL) for promoting prejudiced views.
+The following week, Paul – who did not have the authority to remove members – announced that the committee would continue its work following constructive talks.
+After preparations were finished in June 2023, the parliamentary inquiry was indefinitely postponed, as not enough parties had nominated a member of parliament to take part.
+Paul had already indicated she would not be available to lead the inquiry.